The smartest way to book annual leave to maximise time off

 4 days annual leave

 Looking to squeeze in a bit more time off whilst the sun’s still got his hat on?
-The summer bank holiday on the 25th of August is the time to do it.
-By taking annual leave from 26th-29th August you’ll have nine days off in total.
+The summer bank holiday on the 31st of August is the time to do it.
+By taking annual leave from 1st-4th September, you’ll have nine days off in total.
 And you’re going to need it as, after August, there isn’t another bank holiday until Christmas!

-In 2025 Christmas Day falls on a Thursday and Boxing Day on a Friday.
-Strategically booking your time off around the bank holidays will get you a whopping 13 days off for only 6 days of annual leave, if you include New Year’s Day 2026.
+In 2026, Christmas Day falls on a Friday and Boxing Day on a Saturday.
+Strategically booking your time off around the bank holidays will get you a whopping sixteen days off for only seven days of annual leave, if you include New Year’s Day weekend 2027.

 Need the holiday hacks to fit with the Scottish public holidays?
 Don’t worry, we’ve got you covered.
 Check out the dates for Scotland below.